The Garfield Movie: Plot

 Guided by Otto, the trio successfully infiltrates the farm, but Marge intercepts them at the loading dock and captures Garfield and Odie.
-Vic remorsefully leaves them behind despite his son's pleas, steals the milk truck, and successfully delivers it to Jinx, only to be betrayed and captured by her.
-Meanwhile, Garfield and Odie end up at the pound, where Garfield meets Vic's old crewmates, who kicked him out for prioritizing Garfield over their plans, and Vic has been keeping distance, watching him, though Garfield does not believe their claims until Jon arrives to bail them out and retrieve them.
-After returning home, Garfield discovers Vic's tally marks on an oak tree, realizing that he loves him and left him and Odie to protect them from Jinx, knowing she would not forgive him.
+Vic remorsefully leaves them behind despite his son's pleas, steals the milk truck, and successfully delivers it to Jinx only to be betrayed and captured by her.
+Meanwhile, Garfield and Odie end up at the pound where Garfield meets Vic's old crewmates, who kicked him out for prioritizing Garfield over their plans, and Vic has been keeping distance, watching him.
+Though Garfield does not believe their claims until Jon arrives to bail them out and retrieve them.
+After returning home, Garfield discovers Vic's tally marks on an oak tree, realizing that he loves him and left him and Odie to protect them from Jinx, knowing she lied about forgiving him.

 Garfield, with renewed faith in his father, decides that he and Odie need to save him at the mall.
 There, they discover Jinx's plan to kill Vic by throwing him off a cable-stayed bridge into the canyon below filled with jagged rocks.
-Garfield, Odie, Otto and an army of drones arrive to rescue Vic, but they fail and are left at Jinx's mercy.
-However, witnessing Vic's love for his son, Roland and Nolan turn on Jinx, who in response pushes them off the train and into the canyon, only to be knocked off herself.
+Garfield, Odie, Otto, and an army of drones arrive to rescue Vic, but they fail and are left at Jinx's mercy.
+However, witnessing Vic and Garfield's love for each other, Roland and Nolan now have a change of heart, turn on Jinx, who in response pushes them off the train and into the canyon only to be knocked off herself.
 Otto uses a rope to catch everyone, landing them safely on a net set up by Odie, and apprehending Jinx.
 They then return to the farm via a milk truck, trading Jinx to Marge for Ethel's release and reuniting her with Otto.
-The reformed Roland and Nolan work as guard dogs for Marge, while Jinx serves community service for her crimes.
+The reformed Roland and Nolan work as guard dogs for Marge, while Jinx serves community service as punishment for her crimes.

 Upon returning home, Garfield finally reconciles with Vic, who moves in with the trio and officially becomes a part of his son's life.
+A party is thrown with the cows, Vic's old crew, Roland and Nolan, and the animal representatives.

+Voice cast

+Nermal appears during the party in the final scene of the movie, but has no dialogue.